salesforce/lwc-rfcs/text/0110-dynamic-components.md

 </script>
 ```

-By doing **dynamic imports** we are making the dependencies **soft** (not part of the dependency tree), meaning that will be loaded at runtime (a network call may be made).
+By using **string-lteral dynamic imports** we are making the dependencies **soft** (not part of the dependency tree), meaning that will be loaded at runtime (a network call may be made).
 That being said, by forcing some invariants (described below) in the way we use those dynamic imports we could gather a lot of metadata at compile time that will allows us to optimize **when** those resource can be prefetched (see Annex for pivots proposal).

 ### Guiding Principles

-We want to avoid ad-hoc solutions and proprietary non-standard ways to define dynamic component loading.
+We want to avoid ad-hoc solutions and proprietary non-standard ways to define dynamic imports.
 We want to build an API that is future proof, whenever more things land into the spec for modules.

 ### General Invariants